brisbanemakerspace/bms-wiki/tools/digifab/p1s.md

 title: Bambu Lab P1S
 description:
 published: true
-date: 2025-04-15T12:26:34.668Z
+date: 2025-04-15T12:31:06.129Z
 tags:
 editor: markdown
 dateCreated: 2025-04-15T11:48:31.980Z
 ---

 # Introduction
 We have a Bambu P1S that is great for printing most types of filaments due to it's high temperature hotend and enclosure.
-It has auto bed leveling, vibration and flow-rate compensation, auto-runout detection, motor noise cancellation and a 4 roll AMS system for multi colour printing.
+It has auto bed leveling, auto-runout detection, and a 4 roll AMS system for multi colour printing.

 ![bambu-lab-a1-mini.png](/digitalfabrication/bambu-labs-p1s.png =x300)
 *A picture of the Bambu P1S with AMS (automatic material system)*